 Who are the instructors for the program?

 Courses in the Bachelor of Science in Health and Wellness Management program are taught by faculty from the four participating campuses.
-Online Bachelor of Science in Health and Wellness Management courses have the same rigor, requirements, and top-notch faculty as classes taught on campus.
+Online courses have the same rigor, requirements, and expert faculty as classes taught on campus.

 What subjects will the program cover?

-The Bachelor of Science in Health and Wellness Management covers the seven dimensions of wellness and how they affect our lives and well-being.
+The Bachelor of Science in Health and Wellness Management teaches students about health issues, health and wellness information technologies, strategies for creating health behavior changes, leadership and change management, the seven dimensions of wellness and more.
 Subject areas include:

 What courses are required?

 You are required to take all of the 21 courses in the curriculum, including the capstone.
-There are no electives, and, because of the unique nature of the program, no other courses may be substituted for courses in the curriculum.
+There are no electives.
+Because of the unique nature of the program, no other courses may be substituted for courses in the curriculum.
 View our complete course listing.

 How long does it take to complete a Bachelor of Science in Health and Wellness Management degree?